Security-Onion-Solutions/securityonion-docs/vmware.rst

 If you're using VMware ESXi, then you're likely familiar with VM creation and installation and so we won't detail that here.
 There are a few things specific to ESXi that you might want to be aware of:

-- you may need to set your monitoring interface in the vSwitch to VLAN ID 4095 to allow all traffic through.
+- You may need to set your monitoring interface in the vSwitch to VLAN ID 4095 to allow all traffic through.
 You can read more about this at https://github.com/Security-Onion-Solutions/securityonion/discussions/7185.

-- if you're trying to monitor multiple network interfaces, then you may need to enable the ``Allow MAC Changes`` option at both the vSwitch and Port Group levels.
+- If you're trying to monitor multiple network interfaces, then you may need to enable the ``Allow MAC Changes`` option at both the vSwitch and Port Group levels.
 You can read more about this at https://github.com/Security-Onion-Solutions/securityonion/discussions/2676.

 VMware Tools
 ------------